ksindi/flask-sqlacodegen/README.md

 *Automatic model code generator for SQLAlchemy*

-Forked from <a href="https://pypi.python.org/pypi/sqlacodegen">sqlacodegen</a>.
+Fork from <a href="https://pypi.python.org/pypi/sqlacodegen">sqlacodegen</a>.

+What's different:
-Generating explicit backrefs and primary joins in relationships.
+* Defaults to generating backrefs in relationships.

-Got help generating backrefs from <a href="https://bitbucket.org/nbasu02/sqlacodegen/commits/c937afa5f11ad591c9a9bb5fcf0cc32125653819">here</a>

-Naming of backref is different.
-I'm using lower_case instead of lowercase.
+    * Have `--nobackref` as an option in case backrefs are not wanted.
+    * Naming of backref is the class name in underscore (CamelCase to camel_case) and is pluralized if it's Many-to-One or Many-to-Many using <a href="https://pypi.python.org/pypi/inflect">inflect</a>.
+* Generate explicit primary joins in relationship using `--withprijoin` as an option.
+I deal with pretty complicated tables that need explicit primary joins.
+    * TODO: Maybe just need to modify code to better check if primary join is needed?
+* Support for Flask-SQLAlchemy so that the proper declarative base is included.
+    * Use `--withflask` as an option.
+* When generating association tables, I ignore special name columns *id*, *inserted*, *updated* when checking whether all columns have foreign keys as all my association tables have those columns.
+This is probably not standard for most users.

+I hope to do a Pull Request once modifications are more modular.

-Do not use.
-Not even in alpha stage.
+Still in alpha stage.